Qualitative research design (and planning)

 A good literature review should start by looking at both qualitative and quantitative research, because a large quantitative study might be really good context for a follow-on qualitative study that can explain trends or questions and unexpected findings in the research.

 Now, you might be thinking you are going to collect your own data, but secondary data analysis is also a good option to consider.
 There are lots of choices, including social media, qualitative data archives, documents and sources of data from colleagues.
-So have a quick search for other data sources that you can analyse first, it might be these will do most of the work for you, or you can complement them with some smaller primary qualitative research.
-Our post on using secondary qualitative data can help you find some sources, and notes some issues to be aware of.
+So have a quick search for other data sources that you can analyse first.
+These may be able to do most of the work for you, or you can complement them with some smaller primary qualitative research.
+Our post on using secondary qualitative data can help you find some sources, and notes some practical issues to be aware of.

-Sampling and recruitment: how to design a sampling strategy for a qualitative study
+Designing a sampling and recruitment strategy for a qualitative study

-It’s also this process that ethics/institutional review boards (aka IRBs or ethics committees) will be particularly interested in.
+Ethics/institutional review boards (aka IRBs or ethics committees) will be particularly interested in your sampling and recruitment process.
 You’ll usually need to go through a process like this before your university will allow you to start collecting data.
 Part of the research design process should be planning for this and creating consent forms that explain your project and what you will do with the data.
+We've got some examples in our Qualitative Researcher Journeys project.

 Qualitative data collection: design and methods